Discover 33 Delightful Things to Do in Mallorca, Spain!

 The Archduke Ludwig Salvador, who fled Viennese court life for Mallorca, lived at San Marroig

-From the white neoclassic marble temple at one end of the garden, there are magnificent views of the ocean below and of the surrounding terraced hillsides, studded with almond and olive trees.
+The gardens are a highlight too – especially the gleaming white marble temple at the edge, where we soaked up sweeping views of the Mediterranean and terraced hillsides, studded with almond and olive trees.

 20) Stay in a finca